 - Blind bake the tart dough.
 Line the dough with parchment paper and fill the paper with pie weights or beans.
 I use dried beans and keep a jar of beans in my pantry.
 Bake the dough for 15 minutes.
 Remove the dough from the oven and remove the beans and paper.
-Return the dough to the oven and bake for another 15 minutes until it is golden brown.
+Return the dough to the oven and bake for another 15-20 minutes until the edges are dark golden brown.

 - Remove from the oven and allow to cool before filling it.

 - Scrape the apples in a bowl and allow them to cool to room temperature before adding them to the tart crust and topping them with the brown sugar crumble

-- Combine the flour, sugar, cinnamon, nutmeg and salt together in a bowl and whisk together.
-Cut the butter into pieces, add to the flour mixture and use your fingers to mix the butter in until crumbles form.
+- Combine the flour, sugar, cinnamon, nutmeg, and salt in a bowl and whisk together.
+Cut the butter into pieces, add to the flour mixture, and use your fingers to mix the butter in until crumbles form.
 Add the maple syrup and use a fork to mix.
 Refrigerate for 30 minutes before using it.